 The Prairie Cottages

-We stayed in one of these on a recent trip to Pawhuska, and were among the first to do so as these newly built cottages just opened in the spring of 2018.
+We stayed in one of the cottages in the spring of 2018, shortly after they opened.
 Two cottages occupy what had been a vacant lot on Main St. next to the Prairie Cottage store and are conveniently located about 89 steps from the Merc.

 One of the cottages has two queen beds, while the other features a king bed.
-These cottages both have all the modern amenities you’d want in a hotel room (including coffee and a coffee maker) while still giving you the privacy of your own building.
-We were there soon enough after they’d opened that they didn’t have WiFi, yet, though the owner told us it was to be installed soon.
+These cottages both have all the modern amenities you’d want in a hotel room (including coffee, a coffee maker, and WiFi) while still giving you the privacy of your own building.

 What we enjoyed most: The location.
 I’m pretty sure I could smell Ree’s chicken fried steak from the front porch.

 This hotel, built in the 1920’s, is about two blocks up Kihekah Ave. from The Merc and offers some of the most unique rooms in town.
 Located above the Osage Square Mall, the rooms were originally efficiency apartments for newlyweds and oilfield workers.
 Over the past 30 years, the apartments have been renovated into unique rooms that retain a historic feel, some with the original Murphy bed frames from the 1920’s.